 I am thrilled that everyone who purchases my fiber art knows they are getting a unique work of art which can touch their soul.
-I am also pleased that my home decor items and personal accessories are worthy of complementing your home or your ensemble.

 Having spent my first 15 years in Japan as a child of missionaries, I find myself drawn to images and art reflecting Japanese ideals.
 I have lately been collecting images of “washitsu” – Japanese style rooms which look out onto lovely outdoor gardens.
 These portray the peaceful safety of the indoors but also the opportunity to gaze toward the lovely outdoor landscape.

 My “Window” series is about interior and exterior, the safety of being unexposed or hidden and the risk of being exposed and vulnerable.
 My art is an exploration of my world and my experience of trying to find a place of belonging.
 What are the costs of remaining in the safety of isolation?
 What do I learn from stepping out and allowing myself to be vulnerable?
 I obsess about this… I tend to over analyze my interactions with people and worry what they think of me, experiencing frustration that I can’t get beyond it.